CopperEgg/apidocs/revealmetrics/samples.md

 * a "queries" hash, containing one or more metric group queries, where one or more metrics are requested from each metric group.

 #### Optional parameters:
-* starttime: a unix time stamp indicating the first sample time of the series being requested.
+* starttime: a unix timestamp indicating the first sample time of the series being requested.
 Default is NOW - 300 seconds.
 * duration: the length of time for which data samples are being requested, in seconds.
 Default is 300 seconds.
 * sample_size: Override the default sample size that is determined by the starttime/duration range.
 This will only work if you specify a sample_size larger than what is automatically calculated for the time range.
 If you specify a smaller sample_size, the default sample_size will be used.
 Default is 15s.